Alzheimer’s Association Project ECHO Program

 The Alzheimer’s Association is committed to ensuring that people with Alzheimer’s dementia receive high-quality care and support in long-term care and community-based settings.
-To meet this commitment, the Alzheimer's Association offers assisted living communities the opportunity to participate in the Alzheimer's and Dementia Care ECHO® Program connects dementia care experts with assisted living communities and emphasizes high-quality, person-centered care in long-term and community-based care settings.
+To meet this commitment, the Alzheimer's Association offers assisted living communities the opportunity to participate in the Alzheimer's and Dementia Care ECHO Program.

-Project ECHO® (Extension for Community Healthcare Outcomes) is a free telementoring program that uses videoconferencing technology to share information.
-This pilot program will connect dementia care experts with leaders from assisted living communities across the country who come together in regularly scheduled collaborative learning sessions to participate in case-based learning and brief presentations by an expert panel.
-The six-month program will combine bi-weekly presentations with interactive case studies to help enhance person-centered, high quality dementia care in community-based settings by improving providers’ knowledge and confidence.
+Project ECHO (Extension for Community Healthcare Outcomes) is a free telementoring program that uses videoconferencing technology to share information.
+This program connects dementia care experts with leaders from assisted living communities across the country who come together in regularly scheduled collaborative learning sessions to participate in case-based learning and brief presentations by an expert panel.
+The six-month program helps to enhance person-centered, high-quality dementia care in community-based settings by improving providers’ knowledge and confidence.

 Benefits of participation include:

-This series from the Alzheimer’s Association is one of the first in the country focused on quality dementia care in long-term care and community-based settings.
+The Alzheimer's and Dementia Care ECHO Program is one of the first in the country focused on quality dementia care in long-term care and community-based settings.
 Topics for the assisted living series are based on the Alzheimer’s Association Dementia Care Practice Recommendations.

 At the completion of the series, participants will have increased knowledge and understanding of person-centered quality dementia care in the following areas: